 - Online through our rates payment portal

-- In person at any Australia Post Office
+- At any Australia Post Office

-Please note: a service fee of 0.5% is charged for all credit card payments.
+A service fee of 0.5% is charged for all credit card payments.

-- Instalment 2 by 30 November
+- Instalment 2 - 30 November

-- Instalment 3 by 28 February
+- Instalment 3 - 28 February

-- Instalment 4 by 31 May
+- Instalment 4 - 31 May

 Reminder notices for your 2nd, 3rd and 4th instalments are posted at the end of the month prior to the due date.